ishantswami13-crypto/BILLIONAIR-FIRST-PROJECT/README.md

 - Use `DAILY_REPORT_EMAIL` to override who receives the nightly summary (defaults to the admin email).
 - Feature access is controlled via plan flags (`shopapp/plans.py`).
 Templates can call `feature_enabled('feature.key')`, and server code can import `feature_enabled` from `shopapp.utils.feature_flags`.

+## AI assistant

+- Visit `/assistant` to spin up a fresh chat session (each visit logs a new conversation).
+- Ask about revenue, expenses, stock levels, or outstanding credit.
+Responses use the last 90 days of analytics.
+- Export historical chats as JSON via the "Export" button.

 ## WhatsApp credit reminders

-- Configure WHATSAPP_TOKEN + either WHATSAPP_INSTANCE_ID or a custom WHATSAPP_API_URL.
+- Configure `WHATSAPP_TOKEN` + either `WHATSAPP_INSTANCE_ID` or a custom `WHATSAPP_API_URL`.
-- Default country code falls back to +91; override via WHATSAPP_DEFAULT_COUNTRY_CODE.
+- Default country code falls back to `+91`; override via `WHATSAPP_DEFAULT_COUNTRY_CODE`.
-- Reminders run daily at 18:00 UTC; adjust cadence with WHATSAPP_REMINDER_COOLDOWN_HOURS.
+- Reminders run daily at 18:00 UTC; adjust cadence with `WHATSAPP_REMINDER_COOLDOWN_HOURS`.
-- Manage outstanding ledger and opt-outs at /credits.
+- Manage outstanding ledger and opt-outs at `/credits`.
-- Trigger manually via lask credits-send-reminders if needed.
+- Trigger manually via `flask credits-send-reminders` if needed.

 ## Troubleshooting